Haas F1 Team

-The team is headquartered in Kannapolis, North Carolina, United States – 50 km from Charlotte – alongside sister team and NASCAR entrant Stewart-Haas Racing, though the two teams are separate entities.
+The team is headquartered in Kannapolis, North Carolina, United States – 50 km from Charlotte – alongside sister team and NASCAR entrant Haas Factory Team, though the two teams are separate entities.
 The team also established a forward base in Banbury, England, to turn cars around between races during the European part of the calendar.
+The team maintains a design office in Maranello, which is also home to Scuderia Ferrari's headquarters.